Neptunium931/ncc/README.md

 # TODO

-- test if end of explretion if ';'
+- test if end of expression if ';'

 # open syscall